M0JXD/morse-recognition-trainer/README.md

 Press `Lesson` to start lesson mode, it will change to a filled button.
 You can press `Lesson` again at any time to return to the default mode.

 In Lesson Mode, you will only be quizzed on currently active letters.
 They are marked with a green center.
 Letters are introduced in the Koch order, the same as the LCWO.
-The currently active letters are played at random.

 The morse for an active letter will play.
 Enter the right letter, and the meter for the letter will progress a segment.
 Once you reach two segements for a letter, the next letter will be introduced.
+Newly introduced letters are always asked when they are added.
 If you don't know the morse for the introduced letter, you can switch back to Repeat mode :)

-If you get the letter wrong, the progress meter for the letter you should have pressed will regress.
+If you get the letter wrong, a buzzer noise will occur and the progress meter for the letter you should have pressed will regress.
-Subsequent incorrect inputs will not affect the status, but the program will repeat the letter with each incorrect input until you enter the correct answer.
-Because you did not get it right on the first try, the letter will not progress when you get it right.
+It will also repeat the morse for you.
+Subsequent incorrect inputs will not affect the status, but the program will wait until you enter the correct answer.
+Also, because you did not get it right on the first try, the letter will not progress when you get it right.

 If you drop to zero segements for an active letter, the program reverts back to the lesson of which that letter was introduced.
 There's no easy way to approach this better, as the Koch method relies on you knowing all the letters of the previous lesson before moving on.
 Hopefully this should be a rare occurence for most learners!